 "I've been lost in the air before, and it's terrifying," White said in an interview with The Associated Press.
-"You're flying around and you don't know where you are and you're hoping for New Zealand after a grizthe best.
+"You're flying around and you don't know where you the best.
 The sky color matches the color of the snow.
 We never really had a name for that.
 I was intrigued when I heard they call it the 'twisties' in gymnastics.'

-Simone Biles' decision to pull out of the women's team final at the Tokyo Games earlier this year resonated with athletes throughout the elite world, including White, and also advanced the conversation about many of the mentalhealth challenges Olympians face
+Simone Biles' decision to pull out of the women's team final at the Tokyo Games earlier this year resonated with athletes throughout the elite world, including White, and also advanced the conversation about many of the mentalhealth challenges Olympians face she stepped away.

 Just as twisting and somersaulting over a vault can be a life-threatening endeavor, doing the same over an icy, rock-hard halfpipe is among the most dangerous of Olympic pursuits.
-White was famously helicoptered off the halfpipe in zly wreck in the run-up to the 2018 Olympics.
-When he overcame the 62-stitch injury to his face and won the gold medal in Pyeongchang, needed to win the Olymit marked a stunning crescendo to a comeback that even he wasn't sure was possible
+White was famously helicoptered off the halfpipe in are and you're hoping for New Zealand after a grizzly wreck in the run-up to the 2018 Olympics.
+When he overcame the 62-stitch injury to his face and won the gold medal in Pyeongchang, needed to win the Olymit marked a stunning crescendo to a comeback that even he wasn't sure was pos-